- CAS Statement (Confirmation of Acceptance for Studies)

 You should check that your passport is not about to expire when you apply.
 You will need to have a valid passport to enclose with your application.
 We recommend that you have at least 6 months remaining on your passport.
 You need to send all your passports you have including expired ones.

 If you have a BRP as your current visa, you must submit this with your application.
 The Home Office will keep your previous BRP, so it is recommended that you keep a copy for your records in case you need to details in the future.

-CAS - Certificate of Acceptance of Studies
+CAS - Confirmation of Acceptance for Studies

 - You must have a CAS statement to apply

 - You can only get a CAS 3 months before the start of your course or your visa end date

 - You must check and confirm your CAS is correct before you will be given your CAS number

 - You can only use a CAS once

 Previous Education Qualifications